OleksiiKova/kovalenko-photography/README.md

     - The user will be asked to submit their full name, phone, email addressбензу ща session and data of section.
 Some of them are required.

     ![The Contact page](/media/contact_me.png)

+## Testing

+### Validator Testing

+- HTML
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Foleksiikova.github.io%2Fkovalenko-photography%2Findex.html)
+- CSS
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Foleksiikova.github.io%2Fkovalenko-photography%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+## Deployment

+The site was deployed to GitHub pages.

+The live link can be found here - https://oleksiikova.github.io/kovalenko-photography/index.html

+## Credits

+### Content

+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+### Media

+- All images and photos on Kovalenko photography website (Home and Gallery page) were taken from [Pexels]https://www.pexels.com/